Amira Elghawaby: Career

+Elghawaby later told a Quebec newspaper that she regretted the tweet, which she said was written "in the heat of the moment" after the discovery of unmarked graves at the former Kamloops residential school.
+She stated that she did not intend to belittle the discrimination experienced by French Canadians and deleted the tweet a few months later.
+In a blog post, Heath expressed some sympathy for her reaction, suggesting that the tweet stemmed from a misunderstanding of his article and acknowledging that the piece was crafted in a deliberately provocative manner to challenge assumptions about identity politics.

 Trudeau said he expected her comments to be clarified, but later reaffirmed that he stands by her appointment.
 On February 1, 2023, Amira Elghawaby apologized for her comments about how her words in the past have hurt the people of Quebec.
-She expressed that has been listening to Quebecers.
+She expressed that she has been listening to Quebecers.

 A parliamentary motion in the National Assembly of Quebec denouncing her appointment was supported by the Coalition Avenir Québec, Quebec Liberal Party and the Parti Québécois.

 On February 3, 2023, a letter in support of her appointment was published by a group of 30 prominent Québécois, including human rights lawyer Julius Grey, Quebec City Mosque co-founder Boufeldja Benabdallah, and Charles Taylor, professor emeritus at McGill University.
 The letter acknowledged the prior concern, but advocated for Elghawaby to be allowed to perform her new role.
 On February 5, a second letter with 200 signatories including Université de Montréal professor Nadia El-Mabrouk, and activist Ensaf Haidar, called for Elghawaby's resignation and the abolition of her office, signatories refused " to be associated to a Muslim community represented by people who promote a fundamentalist vision of Islam".
 On February 14, speaking at the Senate of Canada former Calgary mayor Naheed Nenshi raised concerns about Islamophobia and urged parliamentarians to stand up for Elghawaby.
 Rania Lawendy CEO of Action for Humanity Canada, said that the letters show "the Canadian political landscape is not a safe place for a visible Muslim woman, and this incident is a perfect example of how discrimination continues to be tolerated by our government leaders."